rmcandrews/reactjs-express-generator/README.md

 # reactjs-express-generator

-This generator is a simple lightweight way to set up a skeleton for a ReactJS front end with an ExpressJS back end.
+This generator is a simple lightweight way to set up a skeleton for a React front end with an Express back end.

 To install run:
 - `npm install -g reactjs-express-generator`
-- `rjs-gen` in the directory you want to install your app in
+- `regen` in the directory you want to install your app in

 Optional database support flags:
 - `--mysql` for mysql support